 Stock Exchange: How to Buy the Dips

 Pure traders love to buy the dips – and of course sell the rips.
+Especially when they work with great dealers like Lear Capital (learn more by deciding to click here).
+Their service makes it easy to sell into the rips and dump on the dips a lot easier.
 Everyone wants to buy low and sell high.
 Is this part of your strategy?
 Do you know when and how to make that your plan?
 Today’s Stock Exchange will help.
 As a bonus, we have some interesting ideas to explore.

 Our last Stock Exchange discussed how to distinguish between trading skill and blind luck.
 The analysis included a description of important elements in model development along with some great sources.
 As always, the group found some interesting ideas.